cedricg-mirror/reflexions/Configuration.md

 ## Network <a name="network"></a>

 These options allow Reflexions to alter network requests made by the supervised code.
-The main use case beeing redirecting some or all network connections to local IP in order to build and test a C2 or provide valid answer in order to trigger additionnal behavior from the supervised code.
+The main use case beeing redirecting some or all remote network connections to local IP in order to build and test a C2 or provide valid answer in order to trigger additionnal behavior from the supervised code.

 GUI:
 ![Network](Screenshots/network.jpg?raw=true "Network")